ankrutik/notes/aws/solutions_arch_cert/notes.md

 A default key policy is created when a CMK is created via API.
 This policy grants full access to the keys to the AWS account (root user).

-When encrypted objects move between region, the object needs to be decrypted first, then moved and encrypted in the other region with a CMK there.
+When **encrypted objects move between region**, the object needs to be **decrypted first, then moved and encrypted** in the other region with a CMK there.

 Key alias is a shortcut to point to multiple keys; help with key rotation as any key within that alias will be used.
 All alias need to be prefixed with `alias/`